xma711/notebook/software_engineering/readings/pragmatic_programmer/README.md

 the appearance dramatically without changing the content.
 (one obvious example is Latex.
 However, it takes longer time to write in latex than in word.)

-Orghogonality is closely related to the DRY principle.
+Orthogonality is closely related to the DRY principle.
 If you use the principle of orthogonality, combined closely with the DRY principle, you will find that the system you develop are more flexible, more understandable, and easier to debug, test and maintain.